beresfordt/Multiplayer-Game-of-Life/README.md

 # Multiplayer-Game-of-Life
-This is a java implementation of a multiplayer version of Conway's Game of Life two-dimensional cellular automata.
+This is a Java implementation of a multiplayer version of Conway's Game of Life two-dimensional cellular automata.